Lemon Law / Michigan Lemon Law

 It's important to note that even if your car falls outside of the limitations established by the Lemon Law, there are still Federal Breach of Warranty laws which apply.
 If your car has an original or extended manufacturer's warranty and has a problem that can't be fixed after three repair attempts, chances are we can help you.

-The MI Lemon Law can be confusing and is open up to numerous interpretations if you don't understand how it works.
+The Lemon Law in Michigan can be confusing and is open up to numerous interpretations if you don't understand how it works.
 If you are driving a defective vehicle and you want to find out if you are entitled to cost-free legal help, feel free to submit a Lemon Law question, or fill out our Get Rid of Your Lemon worksheet for a free case evaluation.

 Have questions about the Lemon Law in Michigan?
 Check out our MI Lemon Law FAQ.